Pushkaraut/amazon-clone/README.md

 ## 🚀 How to Run
 1. Download or clone this repository: git clone https://github.com/Pushkaraut/amazon-clone.git
-2. Opwn index.html in any browser.
+2. Open index.html in any browser.